 History of the Award

-Since 2017, Regional Winners are also recognized for their humanitarian efforts.
+Since 2017, Regional Winners have also been recognized for their humanitarian efforts.